Dominion Energy Gas Plant

-Dominion Energy has proposed expanding fossil fuel usage by building a new 2,000 megawatt methane gas plant in Canady’s, SC.
-The plant would be located on a site adjacent to the Edisto River.
+Dominion Energy has proposed expanding fossil fuel usage by building a new 2,000 megawatt methane gas plant in Canadys, SC.
+The plant, which would be one of the largest in the country, would be located on a site adjacent to the Edisto River.

 Methane is a potent greenhouse gas.
 To avoid worsening effects of climate change on our livelihoods, we need to keep as many fossil fuels as possible in the ground.
 Methane is a more powerful greenhouse gas than carbon dioxide.